aalok05/aalok05.github.io/_posts/2025-09-13-building-modular-ai-agents.md

 ## The Problem: Monolithic AI Systems

-Most AI systems start simple but quickly become unwieldy monoliths.
-Whether you're building chatbots, RAG systems, or AI assistants, you've probably experienced this evolution:
+Most AI solutions start simple but quickly become unwieldy monoliths.
+Whether you're building chatbots, RAG systems, or AI assistants, you've probably experienced this evolution (although this is a problem with non AI projects as well):

 **Day 1:** "Let's build a simple AI assistant that can answer questions about our docs"